Medicine

 Doctors

-Alexander T. Augusta, U.S. Army (1825-1890) — Augusta was a pioneering doctor and the highest-ranking African American officer of the Civil War, promoted to brevet lieutenant colonel in 1865.
-He was also the Army's first black physician, the United States' first black hospital administrator (Freedman's Hospital, Washington, D.C.) and its first black professor of medicine (Howard University).
-Commissioned as a major, he served as regimental surgeon of the 7th Infantry, U.S. Colored Troops.
-After the war, Dr. Augusta was a founding faculty member of the Howard University Medical Department.
+Alexander T. Augusta, U.S. Army (1825-1890) — Augusta was the U.S. Army's first Black physician, as well as the United States' first Black hospital administrator (Freedman's Hospital, Washington, D.C.) and professor of medicine (Howard University).
+A graduate of Canada's Trinity Medical College, he was commissioned as a major during the Civil War, serving as regimental surgeon of the 7th Infantry of the U.S. Colored Troops.
+Promoted to brevet lieutenant colonel in 1865, Augusta became the highest-ranking Black officer of the Civil War.
+He went on to become one of the founding faculty members of the nearly all-white Howard University Medical Department.
 (Section 1, Grave 124-C)

 Joel T. Boone, U.S. Navy (1889-1974) — The most highly decorated medical officer in the history of the U.S. armed services, Vice Admiral Boone was awarded the Medal of Honor, the Distinguished Service Cross and the Silver Star (six-time recipient) for his service in World War I. Subsequently, he was the personal physician of presidents Harding, Coolidge and Hoover.
 (Section 11, Grave 137-2)